OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 - Reference data service has a major release, v10.0.0, due to changes for pagination, filtering and rights.
 See the Reference data changelog for details.
 - Stock management service has a major release, v3.0.0, due to significant changes to stock events and physical inventory data.
 See the Stock management changelog for details.

-Performance Improvements
+Performance
 ========================

-Manual testing of the same user workflows with the same test data we used in testing v3.2.1 shows that last-mile performance characteristics have been retained with minor improvements in some areas.
-For more details about the specific work done, please reference `this <https://openlmis.atlassian.net/issues/?jql=project%20%3D%20OLMIS%20AND%20issuetype%20%3D%20Task%20AND%20status%20%3D%20Done%20AND%20fixVersion%20%3D%203.3%20AND%20labels%20%3D%20Performance%20AND%20text%20~%20%22performance%22%20ORDER%20BY%20priority%20DESC%2C%20status%20ASC%2C%20key%20ASC>`_ list of tasks.
+OpenLMIS conducted manual testing of the same user workflows with the same test data we used in testing v3.2.1 to establish that last-mile performance characteristics have been retained at a minimum.
+There are minor improvements in some areas.
+For more details about the specific work done to improve performance for 3.3.0, please reference `this <https://openlmis.atlassian.net/issues/?jql=project%20%3D%20OLMIS%20AND%20issuetype%20%3D%20Task%20AND%20status%20%3D%20Done%20AND%20fixVersion%20%3D%203.3%20AND%20labels%20%3D%20Performance%20AND%20text%20~%20%22performance%22%20ORDER%20BY%20priority%20DESC%2C%20status%20ASC%2C%20key%20ASC>`_ list of tasks.

-[EXPLAIN CURRENT DEVELOPMENTS IN PERFORMANCE.
-WE HAVE REPEATED THE MANUAL TESTS TO ENSURE NO REGRESSIONS.
-WE HAVE INCREASED DATA SETS FOR PERFORMANCE TESTING OF NEW FEATURES, AND ADDED NEW AUTOMATED TESTS.
-WE HAVE AN END-TO-END FRAMEWORK THAT WILL NOW LET US BUILD EVEN MORE TESTS SO PERF TESTING CAN BE DONE MOSTLY AUTOMATED NOT MANUAL IN THE FUTURE.]
+The following chart depicts the manual testing results.

-[ADD A GRAPH AND LINKS TO STATS AND WIKI.
-SEE PREVIOUS RELEASE NOTES FOR EXAMPLES.]
+[insert chart]

 Test Coverage
 =============